tencent-quantum-lab/3T/README.md

 Or if you'd like, you can try this convenient installation option: <br />
 `conda install -c bioconda gromacs`

+A separate library crucial for the 3T structure generation (a custom version of the [InterMol](https://github.com/shirtsgroup/InterMol) library) will be automatically installed when running the `2_structure_generation/02_generation_workflow.ipynb` notebook.

 ## Contact

 Questions about this repository may be addressed to Jonathan Mailoa ( jpmailoa [AT] alum [DOT] mit [DOT] edu ).